 Armed with a wireframe, you can then leverage Content Snare features to map out the required content for the website.

-Regardless of the tools at your disposal, getting content from clients can be difficult and frustrating task.
+Regardless of the tools at your disposal, getting information from clients can be difficult and frustrating task.
 The goal is to eliminate the friction as much as possible.
 By thinking through your processes allows you to be the hero your client is looking for while making your life so much easier.

 Written by: Randy Dueck